 Mercedes AMG A35 Review

-The Mercedes-AMG A35 packs more than 300hp in a seriously stylish body with a luxurious cabin but it isn’t as giggle-inducing as some fast cars and it doesn’t come cheap.
+The Mercedes-AMG A35 combines a seriously stylish body, a luxurious cabin and more than 300hp, but it isn’t as giggle-inducing as some hot hatches and you have to pay handsomely for those looks.

 - Easy to drive quickly

 - More expensive than alternatives